Wilhelm II: The Sarajevo crisis

 Wilhelm was a friend of Franz Ferdinand, and he was deeply shocked by his assassination on 28 June 1914.
-Wilhelm offered to support Austria-Hungary in crushing the Black Hand, the secret organisation that had plotted the killing, and even sanctioned the use of force by Austria against the perceived source of the movement—Serbia (this is often called "the blank cheque").
+Wilhelm offered to support Austria-Hungary in crushing the Black Hand, the secret organisation that had plotted the killing, and even sanctioned the use of force by Austria against the source of the movement—Serbia (this is often called "the blank cheque").
 He wanted to remain in Berlin until the crisis was resolved, but his courtiers persuaded him instead to go on his annual cruise of the North Sea on 6 July 1914.
 Wilhelm made erratic attempts to stay on top of the crisis via telegram, and when the Austro-Hungarian ultimatum was delivered to Serbia, he hurried back to Berlin.
 He reached Berlin on 28 July, read a copy of the Serbian reply, and wrote on it:

 A brilliant solution—and in barely 48 hours!
 This is more than could have been expected.
 A great moral victory for Vienna; but with it every pretext for war falls to the ground, and [the Ambassador] Giesl had better have stayed quietly at Belgrade.
 On this document, I should never have given orders for mobilisation.

 Unknown to the Emperor, Austro-Hungarian ministers and generals had already convinced the 83-year-old Franz Joseph I to sign a declaration of war against Serbia.
 As a direct consequence, Russia began a general mobilisation to attack Austria in defence of Serbia.